kodaxx/dashpayPOS/README.md

 * Finish implementing current features
 * Change 'InstantX' logo to 'InstantSend'
 * Change from localStorage to localForage
-* TEST and better error handling (Empty price alert)
+* TEST and better error handling
+	- Empty price alert
+	- Link to block explorer for manual verification
+	- 0.00 price should not work
+	- Something to denote what currency is being used
-* Cordova/PhoneGape builds
+* Cordova/PhoneGap builds
 * Electron Builds

 # TO-DO